Jenna Suokko

 Jenna Suokko (born 14 June 1995) is a Finnish ice hockey player, a left winger.
-She plays in the Swiss Women's League (SWHL A) with the HC Fribourg-Gottéron Ladies.
+She has played in the Chinese Women's Ice Hockey League (WCIHL) with Shenzhen KRS since 2026.

-Suokko has previously played in the North American Premier Hockey Federation (PHF), the Swedish Women's Hockey League (SDHL), and the Finnish Naisten Liiga (NSML).
+Suokko has previously played in the Swiss Women's League (PFHL), the North American Premier Hockey Federation (PHF), the Swedish Women's Hockey League (SDHL), and the Finnish Naisten Liiga (NSML).

 Playing career

-At age 15, Suokko made her debut in the Naisten SM-sarja (NSMs; renamed Naisten Liiga in 2017), the premier women’s ice hockey league in Finland, with the Tampereen Ilves Naiset in the 2010–11 season.
+At age 15, Suokko made her debut in the Naisten SM-sarja (NSMs; renamed Naisten Liiga in 2017 and Auroraliiga in 2024), the premier women’s ice hockey league in Finland, with the Tampereen Ilves Naiset in the 2010–11 season.
 She remained with the team the following season, winning Aurora Borealis Cup silver medals in 2011 and again in 2012.
 Ilves won the IIHF European Women's Champions Cup (EWCC) in 2011 – the only Finnish team to ever win the tournament – and Suokko recorded a goal against SKIF Nizhny Novgorod in the round-robin finals.
 Suokko's teammates from the 2011 EWCC Champion roster included Anna Kilponen, Sari Kärnä, Rosa Lindstedt, Saara Niemi, Heidi Pelttari, and Mari Saarinen.

 In 2012, Suokko joined Team Oriflame Kuortane, where she reunited with former Ilves teammate Anna Kilponen and joined a roster of rising stars in Finnish women's ice hockey, including Suvi Ollikainen, Tiina Ranne, Vilma Tanskanen, Saana Valkama, and Ella Viitasuo.
 Team Kuortane won the U20 SM-turnaus ('Under-20 Finnish Championship tournament') in 2013 and 2014, but struggled in Naisten SM-sarja regular season play and were forced to save themselves from relegation to the Naisten Mestis in the 2013–14 postseason.

 Suokko returned to Ilves for the 2014–15 season and won Finnish Championship bronze.
 In the 2015–16 season, she played two games with Team Kuortane before enrolling at Olds College in Olds, Alberta, Canada and joining the Olds College Broncos women's ice hockey program of the Alberta Colleges Athletics Conference (ACAC).
 She led the team in scoring, with 8 goals and 4 assists for 12 points in 22 games, and was honoured as the 2015–16 ACAC Women's Hockey Rookie of the Year.